 To see the website of the project, access here: LOS 6000 DE CHILE WEBSITE

 It's not a technical mountain, just walk up.
 But the altitude itself is the bigger problem you have to overcome, since the summit is at 6.145m.
-Aldo, if you have a good time to acclimatize, i'm sure you won't have any problem.
+Even so, if you have a good time to acclimatize, i'm sure you won't have any problem.

 The volcano has two summits, one non active (highest) and another one, active, which is lower about 200 meters and liberates gases and smoke all day long, non stop, 24/7.